PaddlePaddle/book/06.label_semantic_roles/README.en.md

 ## Background

-Natural language analysis techniques consist of lexical, syntactic, and semantic analysis. **Semantic Role Labelling (SRL)** is an instance of **Shallow Semantic Analysis**.
+Natural language analysis techniques consist of lexical, syntactic, and semantic analysis. **Semantic Role Labeling (SRL)** is an instance of **Shallow Semantic Analysis**.

 In a sentence, a **predicate** states a property or a characterization of a *subject*, such as what it does and what it is like.
 The predicate represents the core of an event, whereas the words accompanying the predicate are **arguments**.
 A **semantic role** refers to the abstract role an argument of a predicate take on in the event, including *agent*, *patient*, *theme*, *experiencer*, *beneficiary*, *instrument*, *location*, *goal*, and *source*.

-In the following example of a Chinese sentence, "to encounter" is the predicate (or *Pred*); "Ming" is the *agent*; "Hong" is the *patient*; "yesterday" and "evening" are the *time*; finally, "the park" is the *location*.
+In the following example of a Chinese sentence, "to encounter" is the predicate (*pred*); "Ming" is the *agent*; "Hong" is the *patient*; "yesterday" and "evening" are the *time*; finally, "the park" is the *location*.

 $$\mbox{[小明 Ming]}_{\mbox{Agent}}\mbox{[昨天 yesterday]}_{\mbox{Time}}\mbox{[晚上 evening]}_\mbox{Time}\mbox{在[公园 a park]}_{\mbox{Location}}\mbox{[遇到 to encounter]}_{\mbox{Predicate}}\mbox{了[小红 Hong]}_{\mbox{Patient}}\mbox{。}$$

 Instead of analyzing the semantic information, **Semantic Role Labeling** (**SRL**) identifies the relation between the predicate and the other constituents surrounding it.
-The predicate-argument structures are labelled as specific semantic roles.
+The predicate-argument structures are labeled as specific semantic roles.
 A wide range of natural language understanding tasks, including *information extraction*, *discourse analysis*, and *deepQA*.
 Research usually assumes a predicate of a sentence to be specified; the only task is to identify its arguments and their semantic roles.

 Conventional SRL systems mostly build on top of syntactic analysis, usually consisting of five steps: